socalrug/hackathon-2022-04/README.md

 On Saturday evening, we will have an hour long data challenge event, to take a break from the main hackathon work.
 This will be an opportunity to interact with other participants outside of your team, practice your data hacking skills on a new data set, and win prizes.

+## Post-event Survey

+After the event, please complete the [SoCal RUG Hackathon 2022-04 Survey](https://docs.google.com/forms/d/e/1FAIpQLSeud0Xp8wEhrOGFrrsNcbzorfBHpRAQdnJ40Z_BL48fSQ6O-A/viewform).
+This is important feedback so that we can constantly improve our events.

 ## Resources

 * [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/)